khulnasoft-lab/design.khulnasoft.com/contents/usability/loading.md

 - The 'Load more' button is present at the end of a list when there are more items available.
 - Clicking the button loads more results inline and moves the button to the end of the list if there are more items that can be loaded.
-- After clicking the button, focus is placed on the next focusable element that has loaded.
+- After clicking the button, the user's current position is maintained by moving focus to the first element appended to the current items.
-- The number of initial results, and results that load after clicking the button, can be adjusted to best present the results.
-For example, it could be better to load 20 more single line items, while only loading 10 more items that contain multiple elements and take more time to scan.
+- The number of initial results, and results that load after clicking the button, is adjustable based on the scenario.
+For example, it could be better to load 20 more single-line items, versus loading only 10 more multi-line items that would take more time to scan.
 - When a user returns to the list by using the back button in the browser, they should be returned to the same place in the list where they left off.
-- Loading more is a one-way action and _showing less_ is reserved for expand and collapse behavior, like an [accordion](/components/accordion).
+- Loading more is a one-way action.
+If _showing less_ is necessary, the expand and collapse behavior would be a better fit, like an [accordion](/components/accordion).